The Police Vehicle in Your Rearview Mirror

 What Happens at the Roadside?

-A police officer who reasonably suspects you have alcohol in your body can demand a sample into an Approved Screening Device (ASD) “as soon as practicable.”
-In that high-pressure moment, many drivers wonder: Should I refuse?
-The following seven points show why that choice often makes things worse—and where strong defences can still be built.
+A police officer who reasonably suspects you have alcohol in your body can demand a breath sample into an Approved Screening Device (ASD) "as soon as practicable."
+Refusing that demand triggers a separate criminal charge with its own rules, penalties, and defences.
+The seven points below cover what people most often get wrong.

 1) The Penalty for Saying "No" Can Be Harsher Than Blowing Over